Economic Development Finance Specialist (Program Specialist III)

 - Performs all other related duties as assigned.

-Position requires attainment of knowledge of banking, lending, financial statements, implementation and administration of finance programs; knowledge of investment management, including local, state, and federal laws and regulations.
-Prefer knowledge of industry and market terminology, procedures and related business trends.
-Prior experience in bank credit analysis, loan administration, investment banking, tax credit financing or comparable responsibilities is preferred.
+- Position requires attainment of knowledge of banking, lending, financial statements, implementation and administration of finance programs, and knowledge of investment management, including local, state, and federal laws and regulations.

 - Knowledge of accounting principles, procedures and terminology.